Retirement Savings by Age: How to Save and When

 It's recommended that you invest as much in your 30s as you can.
 If your company has a 401(k) or 403(b) plan, find out how much they'll match.
 These investments have two special advantages.
 First, what you contribute is pre-tax, which lowers your taxable income.
 Second, your employer will often match a percentage of your salary or your contribution—free bonus money for you.

 To really maximize your retirement savings, consider opening an IRA in addition to your 401(k), which may allow you to contribute additional funds every year.
 A traditional IRA lowers your taxable income even further, and you pay no tax on a Roth IRA when you use it in retirement.
 Here's a pro tip: Every time you get a raise, increase the amount you're contributing to your 401(k) or IRA.
+Use our 401(k) calculator to help.

 Build on your financial gains in your 40s